DebugBill/glpi2mdt/INSTALL.md

 * Go to one of your computers.
 * It should have at least one unique identifier availalble: Serial (might not be unique), Mac address, GUID.
 * Go to sub-item "auto-install" in the computer page.
 * Set your desired values, mainly "Automatic Install" to YES.
-Choose the proper task sequence and application (yes just one for now)
+Choose the proper task sequence and application(s) and role(s) as you would from MDT's interface
 * Save

-The computer is now created into MDT with those settings.
+The computer is now created or updated in MDT with those settings.
 Pressing F12 for PXE boot should fire the install.

 Hope it works for you too!